isomerpages/sportsg-sportcares/_programmes/Sport for Children & Youth.md

 ![Alternative text for screen readers](/images/Children_youth_programme.png)

-SportCares uses sport and coach-mentoring to engage children and youth to build self-esteem, learn life skills and enable a strong sense of independence through personal development.
+SportCares uses sport and coach-mentoring to work with children and youth to build self-esteem, learn life skills and enable a strong sense of independence through personal development.

-Across our programmes, sport operates as a platform to engage young people, to encourage health and wellbeing, and to achieve positive youth development.
-Friendships and relationships built through sport also remove young people from negative influences including anti-social peer groups, dependence & addiction, low self-esteem and boredom.
+Across our programmes, sport is the platform we use to engage participants, encourage health and wellbeing, and achieve positive development.
+Friendships and relationships built through sport also remove them from negative influences, including anti-social peer groups, dependence & addiction, low self-esteem and boredom.

 And mentioned below are the community programmes that we currently manage with the support of various community partners and donors.